Hymers College: Secondary education

 The Masonic lodge Old Hymerian Lodge is linked to the school.

 Extra-curricular activities

 Sport

 Mainstream sports are rugby and cricket, hockey and netball.
 The school introduced boys' hockey in January 2015.
 Other sports available include fencing, rounders, tennis, badminton, football, and athletics.
+In September 2023, girls' football was added to the games curriculum.

-In more recent years the school has produced excellent teams in a wide range of sports, reaching national finals in athletics, girls' hockey, tennis, badminton, and fencing.
-In 2014 the Independent Sport Magazine ranked Hymers as the 26th best sports school in the country.
-In December 2016 the school was included in The Cricketer magazine's Top 100 Cricket Schools in the Country.
+In more recent years the school has produced teams in a wide range of sports, reaching national finals in athletics, girls' hockey, tennis, badminton, and fencing.

 Music and drama

 The Judi Dench Theatre was opened in 1993 and a new Music Centre was opened by John Rutter in September 2014.
 The new facility contains nine individual music rooms, two classrooms, a recording studio and the Rutter Rehearsal Room.
-The school's musicians perform at over 35 concerts each year and increasingly take concerts out of school to perform in the local community.
-In 2013 the Junior School choir performed in the School Choir of the Year for Barnardos and BBC Songs of Praise.

-Drama is taught to pupils in Years 7 and 8 with youngsters choosing to study it at GCSE and at A Level.
-Many students appear in the annual school play, which is performed in March each year.
-In addition, the Department produces plays in the Junior School and throughout the Senior School.
-Recent productions include Oliver!, Annie, and Les Miserables.
+Drama is taught to pupils in Years 7 and 8 with some pupils choosing to study it at GCSE and at A Level.

-Work in the local community

-The school makes a significant contribution to its local community.
-Hymers is the only independent school in the country to be an official training partner for the National Citizen Service (NCS).
-The school employs a co-ordinator who oversees the training of around 130 local students before they volunteer 30 hours in their local community.
-The school's annual contribution to its local community is reported on its website.